scheidan/CAIRS-Tutorial/README.md

  assimilating (combining) signals of fundamentally different rain sensors.

-In particular, _CAIRS_ can consider the *integration characteristics* of sensors explicitly.
+In particular, _CAIRS_ considers the *integration characteristics* of sensors explicitly.
 This is important because many sensors do not measure the rain intensity at one point in time and space, but the rain intensity integrated over time and/or space.
 For example,